 Trochanteric bursitis is inflammation of the bursa (a small, cushioning sac located where tendons pass over areas of bone around the joints), which lies over the prominent bone on the side of your hip (femur).

-The superficial trochanteric bursa is located over the greater trochanter.
-This is the most commonly inflamed bursa.
-A deep trochanteric bursa lies deeper and can become inflamed in more severe cases.
+The superficial trochanteric bursa lies over the greater trochanter.
+This bursa is the most commonly inflamed hip bursa.
+A deep trochanteric bursa lies deeper again and can become inflamed in more severe cases.

 What is Bursitis?

 Typically, repeated compression of the bursa results in inflammation and bursa pain.
 It is usually associated with weakness of the gluteal muscles, particularly gluteus medius, that results in a Trendelenburg gait pattern that is a sign of hip muscle weakness.
 It can be related to a previous back or hip injury.
 Researchers have found that gluteal weakness is a side effect of poorly rehabilitated low back pain or hip pathologies.